jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 * **tachyons:** is a CSS toolkit for styling applications
 * **react-router-dom:** is a router library for react

-## Setup Apollo Client and Routing
+## Set Up Apollo Client and Routing

 Open up `index.js` and rewrite the code to be this: